Assistant Professor of Business Administration

 Inflation Bets or Deflation Hedges?
 The Changing Risks of Nominal Bonds (with John Campbell and Luis Viceira), January 2013.

-Revise and Resubmit, Review of Financial Studies.
+Revise and resubmit, Review of Financial Studies.
 Internet Appendix Here.

 An Evaluation of Money Market Fund Reform Proposals (with Samuel Hanson and David Scharfstein), May 2014.

-Revise and Resubmit, IMF Economic Review.
+Forthcoming, IMF Economic Review.

 The Economics of Housing Finance Reform (with David Scharfstein), 2011.